-- Use Integrated Pest Management (IPM) practices to address pest concerns. - Tolerate a little mess leave dead snags and leaf litter, keep areas bare for ground nesting insects, and leave some weeds that provide food for pollinators. - Provide safe access to clean water.
+- We Use Integrated Pest Management (IPM) practices to address pest concerns. - Tolerate a little mess leave dead snags and leaf litter, keep areas bare for ground nesting insects, and leave some weeds that provide food for pollinators.

 NOTICE THE CHANGES THAT YOU HAVE HELPED TO CREATE!